I’ve determined that difficult people are like the poor.

 I won’t stand for difficult.
 Not in my house.

 The next day, while cleaning up said house, I uncovered some scripture verses stuck to the fridge.
 I’m sure I put them there years ago, as truth-in-love reminders for my children when they were having difficulty getting along with each other.

 Right.
 Because they’re the only difficult people who live in this house.

 Those casually placed, well-timed words reminded me of this:

 Having chosen to follow Jesus, I don’t get to choose how much difficult I must deal with.
 Rather than distance myself from difficult people, I am called to model Christ in the midst of them.
 And his directions are very clear: overlook offense, control my tongue and bear with those around me in love.

 Then there’s that whole “turn the other cheek” thing.

-Because any time I am difficult, that’s how God deals with me.
+Because any time we are difficult, that’s how God deals with us.